wesruv/target.en/help/c-intro/cmp-target-standard-cheatsheet.md

 Use the [Scheduling feature in the Goals and Settings](../c-activities/t-test-ab/t-test-create-ab/ab-goals-and-settings.md#section_DCBDC354261F420EBD4B43EA34947BAC) step of the three-part activity workflow by specifying the start and end dates.

-Remember to activate the campaign.
-Only live campaigns adhere to the specified schedule.
+Remember to activate the activity.
+Only live activities adhere to the specified schedule.
 After the end date is reached, the activity goes into the Ended state.

 **Can I make a change to just the Targeting step and not go through the entire three-step guided workflow for editing?**